benm-stm/ansible-architecture-example/README.md

 # ansible-architecture-example
-a small ansible architecture example to automate tasks
+a small ansible architecture example to automate tasks (and some best practices)

 this repo is shipped with a jenkins pipeline file in the jenkins repo which permit to deploy ssh_key in the destination machines